Wépion strawberry: History

 Between the two World Wars, the paid leave entitlement and the emergence of popular tourism in the production area contributed to the reputation of this strawberry.
 Many families from the villages of Bois-de-Villers, Dave, Maillen, Malonne and Wépion and the surroundings have for decades cultivated small areas (a few ares), selling the produce on the public squares of different villages.

-The trade expansion happened in the 1960s with the consolidation of the different local marketplaces in a cooperative that was located at the border between Bois-de-Villers and Wépion.
-The building very quickly came to be called "Auction of Wépion" (Criée de Wépion) and then included several hundreds of strawberry producers.
+The trade expansion happened in the 1960s with the consolidation of the different local marketplaces into a cooperative that was located at the border between Bois-de-Villers and Wépion.
+The building very quickly came to be called "Auction of Wépion" (Criée de Wépion) and then included several hundred of strawberry producers.

 The urbanization of the villages and the increase of legal restrictions in the 1970s prompted a drastic and important reduction of the number of producers, only about ten of whom remained in the early 1980s.
 Their production and marketing methods became more professional and the production area spread over twenty kilometres around the Criée de Wépion.
 The professional strawberry producers were born.

 In the early 2000s, the cooperative became a real producers organization (EEC Regulation 2200/96), opened for all the producers who feel concerned with the spread of strawberry production.